redux-observable/redux-observable/README.md

 ## Install

-This has peer dependencies of `rxjs@5.x.x` and `redux`, which will have to be installed as well.
+This has peer dependencies of `rxjs@6.x.x` and `redux@4.x.x`, which will have to be installed as well.

 ```bash
 npm install --save redux-observable
 ```

-**IMPORTANT:** redux-observable does not add any of the RxJS operators to the `Observable.prototype` so you will need to import the ones you use or import all of them in your entry file.
-[Learn more](http://redux-observable.js.org/docs/Troubleshooting.html#rxjs-operators-are-missing-eg-typeerror-actionoftypeswitchmap-is-not-a-function).

 ##### Optional Adapters

-Epics use RxJS v5 by default.
-You can use other stream libraries (other than RxJS v5) by using an Adapter.
+Epics use RxJS v6 by default.
+You can use other stream libraries (other than RxJS v6) by using an Adapter.

 * [RxJS v4](https://github.com/redux-observable/redux-observable-adapter-rxjs-v4)
 * [most.js](https://github.com/redux-observable/redux-observable-adapter-most)